 Summer is the park’s peak season, which means it will be more crowded than during winter.
 However, it is worth putting up with the additional crowds to experience the warm weather and summertime views.

-In the winter months, Banff National Park will have fewer visitors.
-This may be favourable for anyone who wants to avoid the crowds, but the summer-only activities will not be available.
-However, the winter activities will be open and crowd-free.
+Banff National Park will have fewer visitors in the winter months.
+This may be favourable for anyone who wants to avoid the crowds, but summer-only activities will not be available.
+However, winter activities will be open and crowd-free.

 How Long Do You Need in Banff National Park?

-It would take weeks or even months to fully explore Banff National Park to its edges.
-However, a 3 or 4-day holiday should be enough to see the main highlights of the park.
+It would take weeks or even months to explore Banff National Park to its edges fully.
+However, a 3- or 4-day holiday should be enough to see the park’s main highlights.
 How long you stay depends on your available time and how much of the park you want to explore.

 How to get to Banff National Park

-Banff National Park is located in Alberta Providence in Canada, about 80 miles from the city of Calgary.
-There are multiple ways to reach the park, and which one is best for you depends on where you’re coming from and how long you want to stay in the park.
+Banff National Park is located in Alberta Providence, Canada, about 80 miles from Calgary.
+There are multiple ways to reach the park, and which is best for you depends on where you’re coming from and how long you want to stay there.

 If Banff National Park is your only destination, you’ll probably start your journey from Calgary International Airport.
-From the airport, you can rent a car and drive to the park via the Trans-Canada Highway, a 90-minute drive.
+You can rent a car from the airport and drive to the park via the Trans-Canada Highway, a 90-minute drive.

-If you are heading to Banff National Park from downtown Calgary, more transportation options are available.
+If you are heading to Banff National Park from downtown Calgary, there are more transportation options available.
 During the warmer months, buses take guests from the city to the park.
-However, this public transportation is not available from November-April.
+However, this public transportation is not available from November to April.

 For anyone planning a day trip to Banff National Park from Calgary, tours can be arranged from the city to the park.
-These tours are perfect for a short exploration of the park because the guides handle the transportation, itinerary, and times.
+These tours are perfect for a short park exploration because the guides handle the transportation, itinerary, and times.

 How to Get Around Banff National Park

-There are many different ways to get around Banff National Park and see the attractions.
-If you’ve rented a car from the airport, you can drive around the area.
+There are many ways to get around Banff National Park and see the attractions.
+You can drive around the area if you’ve rented a car from the airport.
 This is the best way to see everything the park has to offer and reach the park’s edges.

 Banff National Park provides a bus service to help guests get around the area.
-The bus runs to all of the park’s main attractions as well as the nearby town.
-This service is great for a day trip in the park or if you do not have a car available.
+The bus runs to all of the park’s main attractions and the nearby town.
+This service is great for a day trip in the park or if you do not have a car.

 Where to Stay at Banff National Park

-For guests staying at Banff National Park, there are amazing hotels to choose from.
-Some hotels are located outside the park in the town of Banff, while others are within the park grounds.
+For guests staying at Banff National Park, there are excellent hotels.
+Some hotels are located outside the park in Banff, while others are within the park grounds.

 The hotels in town are perfect for anyone who wants to be central to the attractions.
 In addition to park access, the town has restaurants, shops, distilleries, and more.
 The Fairmont Banff Springs hotel is luxurious – it features skiing during the winter months and a golf course in the summer.